-Jaipur, the capital of Rajasthan, is often known as Pink City.
+Jaipur is known as Pink City.
 Maharaja Sawai Madhopur founded it in 1727.
 He and different other rulers dotted the city with several royal marvels like Hawa Mahal, Amber Fort and Nahagarh Fort.
 The city is an exposition of culture, history and a vibrant collection of handicrafts, artifacts etc. Jaipur, along with other cities of Rajasthan, has seen a tremendous growth in destination weddings of royal and wealthy families of India and abroad.
 Art and craft of Jaipur is yet another notable aspect of this city.
-Miniature paintings, blue pottery, kundan, gems, bandhani, ivory carving, tarkashi, stone carving, meenakari, block printing and leatherware are few popular crafts of the city.
+Miniature paintings, blue pottery, kundan, gems, bandhani, ivory carving, stone carving, meenakari, block printing and leatherware are few popular crafts of the city.

 Other sites to visit might include Hawa Mahal, City Palace and Museum and Jantar Mantar etc. Hawa Mahal literally means the Palace of Breeze and this christening owes to the several windows of the palace that collectively looks like a honeycomb.
 These windows were built for the ladies of royal household, so they could enjoy the hustle and bustle of the market, without getting seen by the locals.
 World's largest sundial can be seen in Jantar Mantar.
 There are several other instruments placed here that are of utmost importance to astrological studies and practices.
 The City Palace is the former seat of Maharaja of Jaipur and was built in 1732, flaunting a fusion of Indian, Mughal and European architectural styles.

 Return to your room.
 Overnight stay in hotel.